SilentSpringInstitute/ej_ucmr3/README.md

   * broom.mixed
   * margins

+## Organization
 Scripts in this repo were grouped into series and intended to run in order (series 1->4).

-Outputs were saved in a folder ("results/") created in a local directory.

-**Note: "1_combine_process.R" creates a data frame object called "dat_clean" that is used in subsequent series (2-4). "dat_clean" consists of 4815 rows (total number of water systems) and multiple columns corresponding to each system's results (eg, detection of any PFAS, "det_pfas", response: 1/0) and a summary profile of the county (or counties) they serve (eg, % Hispanic, response: continuous).

-"1_combine_process.R" must be sourced in series 2-4.
+## Data inputs
+Inputs were downloaded from public databases from various US EPA and US Census Bureau websites from 2017-2024.
+Input files exceeded repo size limitations and are available upon request.

+Raw data were cleaned and combined in "1_combine_process.R".
+Clean data were used in subsequent series (2-4).
+Clean data consisted of 4815 systems (rows) and information about the counties served and UCMR3 results (various columns).

+## Description of series

  - Series 1: processing scripts.